-- The EJ analysis should serve either as the primary, or one of multiple factors, for the prioritization process. - The result of this dedicated revenue is that agencies will be directed to invest resources and programs under their control in the areas that are most disadvantaged.
-In addition, funds can go toward grants, hiring, and contracting opportunities.
+- Identifying overburdened communities: Overburdened communities should be identified through existing or new project or program specific EJ analyses. - Conduct an EJ analysis: The EHD map is an example of an environmental justice analysis that can assist with equitable distribution of environmental investments.
+Environmental investments and programs direct toward overburdened communities should be made proportional to the health disparities that a specific community experiences.
+Refer to the EHD map recommendation that defines overburdened communities as ranked 9 and 10 on the EHD map for more guidance. - Consideration of multiple factors: TheAn EJ analysis should serve either as the primary, or one of multiple factors, for the prioritization process. - Possible investment opportunities: The result of this dedicated revenue is that agencies will be directed to invest resources and programs under their control in the areas that are most disadvantaged.
+In addition, funds can go toward grants, hiring, and contracting opportunities. - Promote transparency: Goals and assessment metrics need to be in place so people know clearly what the dedicated funds are going to.

-- There are two types of investments to consider: eliminating health burdens and raising the standard of living such as economic benefits (e.g. job creation see: "prioritize high labor standards and contracting diversity" recommendation). - Refer to the EHD map recommendations in this report for how to identify overburdened communities using the EHD map. - Environmental policies and programs should incorporate EJ into program design, funding allocations, and public participation.
-In some cases, statutory changes and new funding may be required.
-Agencies should identify what changes can be made within existing resources, and what will require statutory changes or new funding.
-This can be part of what agencies consider in their strategic plans. - Goals and assessment metrics need to be in place so people know clearly what the dedicated funds are going to.
 There is a need for tracking investments and measurable goals to maintain accountability.
-In addition, must ensure that we balance investments throughout the state, not just urban areas in Puget Sound. - Illustrative examples of how aspects of this recommendation have been implemented: - The Department of Ecology oversees the implementation of the Model Toxic Control Act and has used both the EHD map and other criteria in order to identify areas for environmental cleanup, remediation, and pollution prevention programs statewide. - The New York Climate Leadership and Community Protection Act sets a target for disadvantaged communities to receive 40 percent of the overall benefits from the state's climate programs, and at a minimum, disadvantaged communities must receive no less than 35 percent of those benefits. - California's SB 535 mandates that 25% of the proceeds from the Greenhouse Gas Reduction Fund go to projects that provide a benefit to "disadvantaged communities" as identified by the CalEnviroScreen.
-The CalEnviroScreen was a model used in developing the WA EHD Map.

-- Investment should focus on eliminating health burdens and raising the standard of living such as economic benefits (e.g. job creation see: "prioritize high labor standards and contracting diversity" recommendation) - Illustrative examples of ways to utilize and target funds in line with this recommendation: - Community grants to monitor pollution that would be focused on building capacity and training for community scientists. - Adequate staff capacity would be needed to support and provide technical assistance to communities that may be new to receiving agency grant funding.
+In addition, must ensure that efforts must be made to we balance investments throughout across the state, not just in urban areas in the Puget Sound region.

+- Illustrative examples of how aspects of this recommendation have been implemented: - Model Toxics Control Act (MTCA): The Department of Ecology oversees MTCA implementation has used both the EHD map and other criteria in order to identify areas for environmental cleanup, public participation grants, remediation, and pollution prevention programs statewide. - New York Climate Leadership and Community Protection Act: This law sets a target for disadvantaged communities to receive 40 percent of the overall benefits from the State's climate programs, and at a minimum, disadvantaged communities must receive no less than 35% of those benefits. - California's SB 535: California State law created a program that has been periodically updated to ensure that 25% mandates that 25% of the proceeds from the Greenhouse Gas Reduction Fund go tobenefit projects that provide a benefit to "disadvantaged communities" as identified by the CalEnviroScreen map, which the EHD map was modeled after. - Legal considerations: Equitably distribute State environmental investments as practicable, and in accordance with existing State and federal law. - Possible investment priorities: Investments should focus on eliminating health burdens and raising the standard of living such as economic benefits (e.g. job creation - see: "prioritize high labor standards and contracting diversity" recommendation) - Illustrative examples of ways to utilize and target funds in line with this recommendation: - Community grants to monitor pollution that would be focused on building capacity and training for community scientists. - Adequate staff capacity would be needed to support and provide technical assistance to communities that may be new to receiving agency grant funding.
 This includes assisting them in applying for the grants and then managing the grants.
-This will help build the communities' capacity over time instead of relying on the same organizations that continue to apply and receive funding on behalf the community

-- Investments directed toward Infrastructure Curriculum and work-readiness youth programs to get these community members into infrastructure or utility related internships, careers, and eventually leadership. - Please refer to the EHD map chapter of this report for the considerations when using the EHD map.
+This will help build the communities' capacity over time instead of relying on the same organizations that continue to apply and receive funding on behalf the community - Investments directed toward Infrastructure Curriculum and work-readiness youth programs to get these community members into infrastructure or utility related internships, careers, and eventually leadership.

-Prioritize High Labor Standards and Contracting Diversity - PENDING APPROVAL
+Contracting Prioritizes High Labor Standards and Diversity - Model Policy Recommendation